brmson/dataset-sts/tasks/README.md

 In a sense, task is a class of datasets.
 Find the datasets we include (either as sources or as scripts that'll post-process external sources) in **data/TASKNAME/** subdirectories.

+  * **para.py** - Paraphrasing Task.
+This task is like the STS task, but rather than regressing a numerical score on output, it is a binary classification task.
+Example:

+        tools/train.py cnn para data/para/msr/msr-para-train.tsv data/para/msr/msr-para-val.tsv